duyfumio471/food-management/README.md

 # food-management
-ways to manage your foods, wisely, efficiently
+ways to manage your foods, wisely, efficiently.
+Written in Flutter.